 Dr Charles Barthold is a senior lecturer at the Open University.
-Previously, he was a lecturer at Kingston University.
-He also worked as a Graduate Teaching Assistant at the School of Management of the University of Leicester where he completed his PhD without corrections (2015).
-Charles has a Masters in Philosophy from Paris-Panthéon-Sorbonne University and a Masters in Social Sciences from Sciences-po Paris.
+Previously, he worked at Kingston University and the University of Leicester.
+He holds a PhD from the University of Leicester (2015), a Masters in Philosophy from Paris-Panthéon-Sorbonne University and a Masters in Social Sciences from Sciences-po Paris.

 Charles employs a variety approaches to organisation studies and leadership in relation to contemporary economic, environmental and social issues.
 Firstly, he is interested to study how organisations and leadership reproduce power relations.
 This includes different types of organisational power relations such as organisational control; anthropocentrism in relation to the environment; and organisational logics informed by gender, racialisation and precarious work.
 Secondly, his project is to analyse how resistance, politics and ethics in organisations can bring about novel forms of democratisation and emancipation.
 Thirdly, Charles is interested about organisational discourses.
 Methodologically, his work is qualitative (ethnography, film analysis, discourse analysis) or conceptual.
 It is linked in particular to studying discourse and visual culture.
 Charles is a member of the Research into Employment, Empowerment and Futures (REEF) academic centre of excellence.
 Finally, Charles is one of the editors of MayFly Books.